 Educational attainment rates overall for the Capital Area are higher than in most other parts of the country.
-Within the Capital Area, educational attainment rates are highest in Travis, Williamson, and Hays counties, to some extent reflecting the presence of several large and well-established universities and community college systems in those counties.
-More rural counties in the Capital Area have somewhat lower levels of educational attainment, with attainment of an Associate's Degree or higher ranging from 21.4% in Caldwell County to 33.4% in Llano County.
+Within the Capital Area, educational attainment rates are highest in Travis, Williamson, and Hays Counties, to some extent reflecting the presence of several large and well-established universities and community college systems in those counties.
+More rural counties in the Capital Area have somewhat lower levels of educational attainment, with attainment of an Associate's Degree or higher ranging from 20.5% in Caldwell County to 34.5% in Burnet County and 32.5% in Llano County, where many residents are highly-educated retirees.

 In addition to variation across counties, there is significant variation in educational attainment outcomes along racial/ethnic lines in the Capital Area.
-Non-Hispanic Whites and Asians are more than twice as likely as Blacks or Hispanics to have attained a Bachelor's Degree or higher, reflecting issues of access and equity in the region.
-Attainment rates of at least a Bachelor's Degree did rise for all races/ethnicities between 2014 and 2015 (the most current years for which there is census data).
+Non-Hispanic Whites and Asians are more than twice as likely as African Americans or Hispanics to have attained a Bachelor's Degree or higher, reflecting issues of access and equity in the region.
+Attainment rates of at least a Bachelor's Degree have risen for all races/ethnicities between 2014 and 2016 (the most current years for which there is Census data).